 And still David Shearman persisted.
 He wrote of his almost lifelong commitment to environmental causes, of his past-Chairmanship of the South Australian Conservation Council and his book writing and his publications.
 After months of email bombardment and discussions with Wendy, we agreed that we would go for a weekend to the Mornington Peninsular south of Melbourne to meet the potential steering group of doctors he had collected from each State to form what he hoped would be called “Doctors for the Environment, Australia” (DEA).
 I was not really sure what it was all about or if they were all too deeply green to be reasonable human beings!

-Towards the end of 2001 several key doctors had been identified and a first planning teleconference was held in October.
+By the end of the 2001 several key doctors had been identified with a first planning teleconference held in October.
 Colin Butler, Grant Blashki, Kevin Chamberlin and Roscoe Taylor joined David Shearman and Bill Castleden.
 A further teleconference planning meeting was held in May 2002 when organisational matters, structures, finance etc were discussed.
-Plans were made for a face to face meeting;-
+Plans were made for a face to face meeting.

 Bill Castleden writes